 On the battlefield, soldiers would have to stand on stirrups to shoot the bow and arrow to kill the enemy.
 So, with the flat boots, the chances were that their shoes may slip, and eventually, they missed the target.
 That’s why high heels were invented.
 Thus, by wearing heels they could secure their feet in the stirrups while standing on the saddle and accurately target the subject.
 As owning horses was considered a symbol of wealth, so these Persian cavalry shoes were considered a symbol of power and stability.
 You can show your masculinity to the enemy by wearing them that you are strong and you can crush them.

 17th Century: Kings in the United Kingdom

 It is at the end of the 17th century when Persian Shah sent a delegation of soldiers (which is also called Persia-mania) to Russia, Spain, and Germany to ally.
 Soon, the European upper class got attracted by the heeled shoes as it indicates virility and robustness.
-So, they become much admired-style all over Europe especially the elite class because high heels prevent dirt to get on their shoes so they feel more sophisticated and clean, and dominant over the lower class.
+So, they become a much-admired style all over Europe especially in the elite class because high heels prevent dirt to get on their shoes so they feel more sophisticated and clean, and dominant over the lower class.

 King Louis XIV

 In this regard, high-heeled shoes filtered the upper class from the lower one, the richer you are the higher heel you would wear.
 King Louis XIV was the most famous for wearing heels as he was 4.5 inches in height so he loves to wear heels as they give him extra height.
 He also banned his courts’ men unless they wear red heels.
 In this case, in 1670 he passed the edict in which he describes that only the nobility would wear red heels of 2 ½ inches.
 So, red heels become symbolic which shows that the wearer is powerful and he can crush the enemy down.